 Top 10 world problems and their solutions

-The last decade was marked by significant progress in various fields such as science, medicine and technology but at the same time, the number of problems in today’s society has steadily grown.
-In 2020 and 2021, which were undoubtedly some of the most uncertain and difficult years of the last decade, the biggest problems in the world were the COVID-19 pandemic and poverty.
+The last decade has been marked by significant progress in various fields such as science, medicine, and technology but, at the same time, the number of problems in today’s society has steadily grown.
+In 2020 and 2021, undoubtedly some of the most uncertain and difficult years of the last decade, the biggest problems in the world were the COVID-19 pandemic and poverty.
+However, the years that followed continued to be somewhat complex and certainly no less easy.

 As a platform to address global issues that cannot be resolved by any single country, the United Nations organization is spearheading humanity’s struggle to survive.
-Its most visible efforts concern resolving conflicts and peacekeeping activities.
+Its most visible efforts concern resolving conflicts and undertaking peacekeeping activities.
+Below is a list of the world’s greatest according to the UN.

 Climate Change

-One of the major problems on our planet is linked to the global temperatures that are continuously rising.
-By 2100, studies show that there is a 50% likelihood of facing global warming that is higher than 3.5 degrees Celsius and a 10% probability of witnessing warming higher than 4.7 degrees Celsius (relative to temperatures registered between 1850 and 1900).
+One of the major problems on our planet is linked to global temperatures that are continually rising.
+By 2100, studies show that there is a 50% likelihood of facing global warming that is higher than 3.5 degrees Celsius and a 10% probability of witnessing warming higher than 4.7 degrees Celsius relative to temperatures registered between 1850 and 1900.
 This would result in more severe shifts in weather patterns, food and resource shortages, and the more rapid spread of diseases.

 Possible solutions:

-A cut in greenhouse gas emissions and increased awareness of the necessity of turning green are among the solutions that can make a significant difference.
-In addition, proposing strategies to cut carbon emissions and opting for replanting are effective ways to advance climate change.
+A reduction in greenhouse gas emissions and increased awareness of the necessity to turn green are among the solutions that can make a significant difference.
+In addition, strategies to cut carbon emissions and opting for replanting are among the effective ways to address climate change.

 Wars and military conflicts